tim-shand/homelab-onprem/prep/azure/README.md

   - Group-level role assignments to subscription
 - **App Registration**
   - Service Principal (added to above Security Group)
-  - Client Secret (added to Key Vault)
+  - Client Secret (to be added to Key Vault)

 ### Resources